-Dewey further argues against the separation between body and mind, made by the dualistic distinction between material and immaterial, which by treating mind as an independent entity from its body and environment, takes art out of the province of the live creature.
+John Dewey in Art As Experience argues against the separation between body and mind, made by the dualistic distinction between material and immaterial, which by treating mind as an independent entity from its body and environment, takes art out of the province of the live creature.

 Mind that bears only an accidental relation to the environment occupies a similar relation to the body.
 In making mind purely immaterial (isolated from the organ of doing and undergoing), the body ceases to be living and becomes a dead lump.
-This conception of mind as an isolated being underlies the conception that esthetic experience is merely something "in mind," and strengthens the conception which isolates the esthetic from those modes of experience in which the body is actively engaged with the things of nature and life.
-(264)
+This conception of mind as an isolated being underlies the conception that aesthetic experience is merely something "in mind," and strengthens the conception which isolates the aesthetic from those modes of experience in which the body is actively engaged with the things of nature and life.
+76